-Any crime motivated by a bias against a person or group based on their ethnicity, gender, sexual preference, religion or another characteristic is categorized as a hate crime.
+Any crime motivated by a bias against a person or group based on their ethnicity, gender, gender identity, sexual preference, religion or any another characteristic is categorized as a hate crime.
 These crimes can either be committed against an individual or their property.

 There are both state and federal laws that prohibit hate crimes, but proving a motive or bias is very difficult.
 Any type of crime can warrant some form of punishment, from fines and short prison stays for misdemeanors to long term imprisonment for felonies.
 Once it has been determined that a suspect willfully committed an offense, proof must be given indicating the deed was motivated by a particular bias to prove that it was a hate crime.
 When this is proven, the severity of the crime automatically increases.
 Any punishment that would have been given out for a wrong doing will also increase if it is shown to have been driven by hatred.